 Special Offer from Arkansas Toyota Dealers and HI:

-Win an all-expense paid trip for two to see the Arkansas Razorbacks play the Texas Longhorns in Austin on Sept.
-13!
+Win an all-expense paid trip for two to see the Arkansas Razorbacks play the Kentucky Wildcats in basketball in Lexington on Wednesday, Feb.
+18!

 This is the chance of a lifetime to take the trip of every Arkansas fan's dream, but you can't win if you don't register!
 It is simple.
 All you need to do is click on the name of your local Arkansas Toyota Dealer to register.
 After you register to win this great package -- take a look at the Toyota Tundra and see what TOUGH really means!